 - The most common of these, that rising from epithelial cells, is also the most lethal form.7

-The etiology of ovarian cancer is unknown.
-Genetic, morphologic and molecular data divide ovarian cancers into 2 groups.8
+The etiology of ovarian cancer is not completely understood.
+Genetic, morphologic and molecular data divide ovarian cancers into 2 groups.5,8

 - Type I — low-grade serous carcinoma, endometrioid, mucinous and clear cell carcinomas

 - Believed to originate from cortical inclusion cysts (CIC) lesions11

 - Characterized by slow growth and multiple oncogenetic mutations (e.g., KRAS, BRAF, PTEN and ARID1A) and typically presenting as large cystic masses in one ovary

 - Type II — high-grade serous (HGSCs) and endometrioid carcinomas, carcinosarcomas and undifferentiated carcinomas